-Sources of International Jurisdiction
+Sources of international jurisdiction

-- International civil and commercial matters: Brussels Ibis Regulation;
+- international civil and commercial matters: Brussels Ibis Regulation;

-- International divorce and parental responsibility: Brussels IIa Regulation;
+- international divorce and parental responsibility: Brussels IIa (or IIbis) and Brussels IIb (or IIter) Regulation;

 - International child support and spousal support: Maintenance Regulation;

 - International matrimonial property law: Matrimonial Property Regulation;

-- International succession law: Regulation.
+- International law of succession: Succession Regulation.

-Lawyer Tim de Greve, partner at Stibbe.
+Lawyer Tim de Greve, partner at Stibbe

-Lawyer Channa Samkalden, Prakken d'Oliveira
+Lawyer mr Channa Samkalden, Prakken d'Oliveira

-Attorney Ria van Seventer, Meesters aan de Maas Advocaten
+Lawyer mr. Ria van Seventer, Meesters aan de Maas Advocaten

 Our law firm is based in Rotterdam, a city with more than 170 nationalities, so we regularly have to seek private international law advice from the IJI.
 For example, I have had to deal with the recognition of a child by an Italian, to which Italian law has to be applied.
 I don’t speak Italian so I can’t do that myself.
 I also don’t have access to the sources and the IJI does.